grace-notes/website/contents/topics/philippi.md

 city.
-There was no synagogue in Philippi,. but only one of those buildings called Proseuchae, which were distinguished from the regular places of Jewish worship by being of a more alight and temporary structure, and frequently open to the sky.”
-[<sup>3</sup>](#sdfootnote3sym) For the sake of greater quietness, and freedom from interruption, this place of prayer was “ outside the gate;” and, in consequence of the ablutions, which were connected with the worship, it was” by the river side,” on the bank of the Gaggitas, the fountains of which gave the name to the city before the time of Philip of Macedon, and which, in the great battle of the Romans, had been polluted by the footsteps and blood of the contending armies.
+There was no synagogue in Philippi,. but only one of those buildings called Proseuchae, which were distinguished from the regular places of Jewish worship by being of a more alight and temporary structure, and frequently open to the sky." [^3] For the sake of greater quietness, and freedom from interruption, this place of prayer was “ outside the gate;" and, in consequence of the ablutions, which were connected with the worship, it was" by the river side," on the bank of the Gaggitas, the fountains of which gave the name to the city before the time of Philip of Macedon, and which, in the great battle of the Romans, had been polluted by the footsteps and blood of the contending armies.

-[1](#sdfootnote1anc)<sup>****</sup> The full and proper name was *Colonia Augusta Julia Philippensis.*
+[^1]: The full and proper name was *Colonia Augusta Julia Philippensis.*

-[2](#sdfootnote2anc)<sup>****</sup> Two of these privileges will come more particularly before us, when we reach the narrative of St. Paul’s arrest at Jerusalem.
+[^2]: Two of these privileges will come more particularly before us, when we reach the narrative of St. Paul’s arrest at Jerusalem.
 It appears that Paul and Silas were treated with a cruelty which was only justifiable in the case of a slave, and was not usually allowed in the case of any freeman.
 ‘It would seem, that an accused citizen could only be imprisoned before trial for a very heinous offence,’ or when evidently guilty.
 Bail was generally allowed, or retention in a magistrate’s house was held sufficient.

-[3](#sdfootnote3anc)<sup>****</sup> Extracts to this effect might be quoted from Epiphanies.
+[^3]: Extracts to this effect might be quoted from Epiphanies.
 A Proseucha may be considered as a place of prayer, as opposed to a synagogue, or a house of prayer.
 It appears, however, that the words were more or less convertible, and some consider them nearly equivalent.
 Josephus (Life, 54) describes a Proseucha as •a urge building, capable of holding a considerable crowd:’ and Philo mentions, under the same denomination, buildings at Alexandria, which were so strong that it was difficult to destroy them.
 Probably, it was the usual name of the meeting place of Jewish congregations in Greek cities.
-Other passages in ancient writers, which bear upon the subject, are alluded to in the following extract from Biscoe: \`The seashore was esteemed by the Jews a place most pure, and therefore proper to offer up their prayers and thanksgiving to Almighty God.
+Other passages in ancient writers, which bear upon the subject, are alluded to in the following extract from Biscoe: "The seashore was esteemed by the Jews a place most pure, and therefore proper to offer up their prayers and thanksgiving to Almighty God.
 Philo tells us that the Jews of Alexandria, when Flaccus the governor of Egypt, who had been their great enemy, was arrested by order of the Emperor Gaius, not being able to assemble at their synagogues, which had been taken from them, crowded out at the gates of the city early in the morning, went to the neighboring shores, and standing in a most pure place with one accord lifted up their voices in praising God.
 Tertullian says, that the Jews in his time, when they kept their great fast, left their synagogues, and